jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

 After rehoming, please perform the procedure to :ref:`Update Docker Registry Credentials on a Subcloud <updating-docker-registry-credentials-on-a-subcloud>` to update registry credentials for the particular subcloud.
+This operation will require controller lock and unlock.

 .. rubric:: Error Recovery